ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 **Note**: You will sometimes see `df` used as shorthand convention for a DataFrame object in many Pandas examples, such as in the official Pandas documentation and on StackOverflow.
 (I have used `dataframe` for readability here.)

-Try creating a Python script that converts a Python dictionary into a `pandas` DataFrame, then print the DataFrame to screen.
+Try creating a Python script that converts a Python dictionary into a Pandas DataFrame, then print the DataFrame to screen.
 You can use the `scottish_hills` example or experiment with your own.

 ```python
 import pandas as pd